ChangLabSNU/VaxPress/docs/scoring_functions.rst

-Strong structures near the start codon can disrupt the initiation of the translation process\ [#Shah2013]_:sup:`,`\ [#Ding2014]_:sup:`,`\ [#Wan2014]_. scoring function aims to reduce the number of base pairings close to the start codon.
+Strong structures near the start codon can disrupt the initiation of the translation process\ [#Shah2013]_:sup:`,`\ [#Ding2014]_:sup:`,`\ [#Wan2014]_.
+This scoring function aims to reduce the number of base pairings close to the start codon.
 You can adjust the width of the leader region under consideration with the ``--start-str-width`` option.